Introduction

 For example:

-Depending on how it’s reported by the creditor:
+Depending on how the creditor reports the debt:

 Always consult a tax professional to avoid double taxation or misreporting.